 WP Rocket

-WP Rocket has no built-in image optimization or compression feature and a lazy load option compatible with WebP.
+WP Rocket has no built-in image optimization to compress or resize, nor a WebP image converter.

-Though the plugin has a one-click setting option for iframe and YouTube videos, it replaces YouTube iframes with preview images and automatically adds missing image dimensions.
+However, it has a one-click setting to optimize CSS background images and lazy-load iframes and YouTube videos.
+It also replaces YouTube iframes with preview images and automatically adds missing image dimensions, which helps prevent Layout Shifts.

 Imagify is a separate product from WP Rocket, so it’s safe to say WP Rocket is not an all-in-one performance optimization tool.

-However, purchasing Imagify is not a requirement for accessing WP Rocket.
+However, purchasing Imagify is not a requirement to access WP Rocket.
 You can use any image optimization tool with the WP Rocket plugin.

 This could be an advantage if you prefer a better image optimization tool.